javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 ## Implicit try..catch

-Promises automatically take care about errors thrown inside them.

-That's like an executor and handlers have invisible `try..catch` around them.
+The code inside the executor and handlers has something like an invisible `try..catch` around it.
 If an error happens, it's considered a rejection.

 For instance, this code: